 New Jersey requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

-Flood zone.
 Prior to move-in, landlord must inform tenant if rental is in a flood zone or area (does not apply to properties containing two or fewer dwelling units, or to owner-occupied properties of three or fewer units).
 (N.J.
 Stat.
-Ann. §46:8-50)
+Ann. § 46:8-50)

-Truth in Renting Act.
-Except in buildings of 2 or fewer units, and owner-occupied premises of 3 or fewer units, landlord must distribute to new tenants at or prior to move-in the Department of Community Affairs' statement of legal rights and responsibilities of tenants and landlords of rental dwelling units (Spanish also).
-(N.J.S.A. § §46:8-44, 46:8-45, 46:8-46)
+Except in buildings of 2 or fewer units, and owner-occupied premises of 3 or fewer units, landlord must distribute to new tenants at or prior to move-in the Department of Community Affairs’ statement of legal rights and responsibilities of tenants and landlords of rental dwelling units (Spanish also).
+(N.J.S.A. §§ 46:8-44, 46:8-45, 46:8-46)

 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.